va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-08-04-analyzing-dr2-variant-info-on-bigquery.md

 As we approach releasing our second set of whole genome sequencing variant data, researchers will be interested in understanding which variants are included in our dataset.
 The rows table of our Hail matrix table includes metadata and summary statistics for each variant, generated using the Hail `variant_qc()` method.
 While the entire matrix table is almost 200 terabytes, the rows table is only a fraction of that size at 200 gigabytes.
 Sharing this information with users or potential users can allow them to better understand the dataset before trying to apply it to their research question.

 # BigQuery
-BigQuery is a high performance columnar database available on Google Cloud Platform.
+One option for sharing variant information is BigQuery, a high performance columnar database available on Google Cloud Platform.

 ## Advantages
 - **Fast queries**.
 BigQuery scales compute resources to match the size of our data and run queries quickly.